department-of-veterans-affairs/vets-website/content/pages/pension/apply/pension-fully-developed-claim.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="where-to-send">Where to send information and evidence</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="where-to-send">Where should I send my information and evidence?</button>
 <div id="where-to-send" class="usa-accordion-content">

-Fill out the Application for Pension ([VA Form 21-527EZ](/pension/application/527EZ)), and attach or upload all the related documents at the end of the application.
+Fill out an Application for Pension ([VA Form 21-527EZ](/pension/application/527EZ)), and attach or upload all the related documents at the end of the form.
 We’ll send your application to the right Pension Management Center for your state.

 </div>
 </li>